Home

 zipapp

-another emergency alternative, copyparty.pyz has less features, requires python 3.7 or newer, worse compression, and more importantly is unable to benefit from more recent versions of jinja2 and such (which makes it less secure)... lots of drawbacks with this one really -- but it may just work if the regular sfx fails to start because the computer is messed up in certain funky ways, so it's worth a shot if all else fails
+another emergency alternative, copyparty.pyz has less features, is slow, requires python 3.7 or newer, worse compression, and more importantly is unable to benefit from more recent versions of jinja2 and such (which makes it less secure)... lots of drawbacks with this one really -- but it does not unpack any temporary files to disk, so it may just work if the regular sfx fails to start because the computer is messed up in certain funky ways, so it's worth a shot if all else fails

 run it by doubleclicking it, or try typing python copyparty.pyz in your terminal/console/commandline/telex if that fails